Non-uniform degrees and rainbow versions of the Caccetta-H\"aggkvist conjecture

-\begin{theorem} Let $G$ be a undirected $n$-vertex graph and let $F_1,\dots,F_n$ be sets of edges in $G$ such that $1\le |F_i| \le 2$.
-Assume $p$ sets are of size $1$.
-Then $G$ contains a rainbow cycle of length at most $\lceil\frac{n+p}{2}\rceil$. \end{theorem} \begin{proof} We may assume that the sets $F_i$ are disjoint, or else there is a rainbow cycle of length 2.
-The case where all the $F_i$'s are of size 2 was proved in \cite{DDFGGHMM2021}.
-Thus we may assume $|F_1|=1$, and let $F_1=\{e\}$.
-We will think of the the edges in $F_i$ as colored by the color $i$.
+\begin{proof} We may assume that the sets $F_i$ are disjoint, or else there is a rainbow digon (cycle of length $2$).
+The case where all the sets $F_i$ are of size 2 was proved in \cite{DDFGGHMM2021}.
+Thus we may assume $|F_1|=1$.
+Let $F_1=\{e\}$.